 Direction

 After the panoramic view of the cathedral square, the route now leads back to the railway station.
 It leads around two kilometres through Bamberg's fascinating old town and introduces you to the garden city.
 It goes through Residenzstraße, through the Iron Gate, along Untere Sandstraße and through Markusstraße to Markusbrücke.
 From here, Bamberg once again shows its most idyllic side along the Regnitz.
-You walk through the island town and reach the Löwenbrücke bridge, which impresses with its four pylons that glow in the dark.
+You walk through the island town and reach the Löwenbrücke, which impresses with its four pylons that glow in the dark.
 Through Färbergasse and a few metres to the right into Mittelstraße, you reach the garden city and the Gardeners' and Growers' Museum.
 Fruit and vegetables have always been grown in and around Bamberg.
 This includes viticulture, which is called "Häckerei" here.
 This part of Bamberg has retained its village character thanks to the typical residential barn houses with a central driveway and courtyard and garden at the back.

 The gardener and horticulturist museum